Scouting in New York: Baden-Powell Service Association

+In recent years, New York has also been home to smaller, independent scouting organizations.

 New York is home to six chartered groups of the Baden-Powell Service Association.
-The BPSA is an all-inclusive, "back to basics" organization that welcomes boys and girls, men and women from 5 years of age through adulthood, "regardless of race, gender identity, sexual orientation, class, ability, religion (or no religion), or other differentiating factors".
+The BPSA is an inclusive, "Traditional Scouting" organization that welcomes boys and girls, men and women from 5 years of age through adulthood, "regardless of race, gender identity, sexual orientation, class, ability, religion (or no religion), or other differentiating factors".

-91st Sojourners

-The 91st Sojourners group is based in greater Kingston, NY.
-The group was named after 19th-century abolitionist (and Ulster County native) Sojourner Truth.

-5th Prospect Park

-5th Prospect Park was the first BPSA group in New York City.
-It was founded in 2013 as the "5th Brooklyn Scouts" by Todd Schweikert, a former Eagle Scout who was looking for a more inclusive experience for his son.
-When new BPSA groups were spun off in 2016, the name was changed to "Prospect Park".

-67th Wallabout Bay

-67th Wallabout Bay is one of two groups that spun off from 5th Prospect Park in 2016.
-It is based in Fort Greene, Brooklyn, and takes its name from the curved bay between the Williamsburg and Manhattan Bridges, where the Brooklyn Navy Yard sits.

-234th Stuy Rangers

-234th Stuy Rangers is one of two groups that spun off from 5th Prospect Park in 2016.
-It serves the Bedford–Stuyvesant neighborhood.

-89th Flatbush

-90th Flatbush was formed in 2017, representing the Flatbush neighborhood.

-1213th Lookout Hill

-1213th Lookout Hill was formed in 2017.
-Based in the neighborhood of Windsor Terrace, on the south edge of Prospect Park, it was named after one of the highest points in the park.

 International Scouting units

 In addition, there are Armenian Scouts and Estonian Scouts in Exile in New York City, and Külföldi Magyar Cserkészszövetség Hungarian Scouting maintains two troops in New York City and one in Buffalo.
 Also, there are large contingents of active Plast Ukrainian Scouts in New York City.

 West Point Camporee

 The West Point Camporee annual Invitational event, started in 1963, run by a Cadet Officer, held around the first week of May since 2001 on the grounds of Lake Frederick.
 Cadets are allowed to invite their home Scouting Units.
 Managed by the Scoutmasters' Council.